Cubical model categories and quasi-categories: From quasi-categories to enriched categories

-In this section, we study the link between quasi-categories and cubical categories.
-This allows us to give precise conditions making an adjunction relating the Joyal category of simplicial sets to the category $\catoE$ to be a Quillen adjunction.
+In this section, we study the link between quasi-categories and categories enriched in cubical sets.
+Then, when $\catE$ is a monoidal model category equipped with an interval, this allows us to give precise conditions making an adjunction relating the Joyal category of simplicial sets to the category $\catoE$ to be a Quillen adjunction.

-\begin{nota} The category of reduced cubical categories (that is $\crSet$-enriched categories) and the category of cubical categories with connections (that is $\ccSet$-enriched categories) are denoted respectively $\catocrSet$ and $\catoccSet$. \end{nota}
+\begin{notation} The category of categories enriched over $\crSet$ and the category of categories enriched over $\ccSet$ are denoted respectively $\catocrSet$ and $\catoccSet$. \end{notation}